 19. There will be chafing, so prepare accordingly

 Chafing occurs when something rubs against your skin and irritates it.
 This can be caused by loose fabric, ill-placed seams or simply the way you run.
 But one thing that makes chafing infinitely worse is adding water.
 Or in this case, sweat.
 The more you sweat, the more likely it is that you’ll begin to chafe somewhere on your body, so it’s best to be prepared.
 Swipe some anti-chafe gel or Vaseline along any problem areas before you start your run and reapply as necessary.
 Stock up on bandaids and address problems as they arise, rather than powering through to the end of your run.
-Try wearing some longer-length bike shorts instead of the typical loose running style to safe your poor thighs from terrorizing one another.
+Try wearing some longer-length bike shorts instead of the typical loose running style to save your poor thighs from terrorizing one another.
 Anything to protect your skin from later pain.

 20. Remember to have fun